exo-cortex/dde_network_solver/README.md

 # dde_network_solver
 ## a programm for solving coupled delay differential equations written in C++

-this solver has of network capabilities in order easily construct complex network topologies with multiple delays.
+this solver has network capabilities in order easily construct complex network topologies with multiple delays.

 ### Needed packages:
 C++, gcc, cmake, armadillo